Our take on the cookie consent controversy

 This article is simply a blog commentary on whether you should put the cookie notice on your website from a practical point of view.

-Since we are going to recommend that you follow the EU laws in all cases, whether you legally have to or not, hopefully we wont get into trouble!
+Since we’re going to recommend that you follow the EU laws in all cases, whether you legally have to or not, hopefully, we won’t get into trouble!

 So, should you add a cookie compliance button to your website?